scioffi/SWEN-344-Event-Manager/README.md

 # SWEN-344-Event-Manager
 Group 7 - Krutz"R"Us: Event Management System

 Hey there!
-Welcome to theThese instructions will help you get the project up and running on your local machine for development and testing purposes.
+Welcome to the Event Management System.
+Glad you're here.
+Assuming you're a fellow developer, these instructions will help you get the project up and running on your local machine for development and testing purposes.
+You can thank us later ;)

 ## API Documentation